 We use telematics in our fleet to ensure we are taking the most efficient route

 Our drivers are trained to drive as economically as possible

 Our Products and Packaging

-Cotteswold Dairy has been putting milk in glass bottles since 1938 and these are collected from our customers and washed, sterilized, and reused around 30 times before being recycled and made into new glass bottles.
-We encourage all our Doorstep customers to choose glass and we work with local schools, businesses, and cafes to reduce their single-use plastic by getting their milk delivered in glass bottles.
-We also encourage this through being part of the local ‘Plastic Free Cheltenham’ initiative.
-We also offer other products in glass, such as fruit juice, milkshakes, and water.
+Cotteswold Dairy has been putting milk in glass bottles ever since 1938, which are collected from our customers then washed, sterilized and reused around 30 times before being recycled and made into new glass bottles.
+We encourage all of our Doorstep customers to choose glass and we work with local schools, businesses and cafes to reduce their single-use plastic by choosing our glass bottles.
+This is also encouraged by our participation in the local ‘Plastic Free Cheltenham’ initiative.
+We not only serve milk in glass bottles but fruit juice, milkshakes and water too.

-When glass is not an option for businesses we try to encourage the use of a pergal machine, which is a milk dispensing machine that can hold up to 40 pints of milk, thus reducing plastic waste.
+When glass is not an option for businesses, we try to encourage the use of a pergal machine – a milk dispensing machine which can hold up to 24 pints of milk, thus reducing plastic waste.

-Our other main source of product packaging is poly bottles which are 100% recyclable.
-In the UK poly bottles are recycled in a closed-loop meaning that the bottle you put in the recycling bin can be made into a new plastic bottle.
-The labels are washed off the bottle during the recycling process and are sent with other non-recyclable items for EFW (Energy From Waste).
+Our other main source of product packaging is poly bottles, which are 100% recyclable.
+In the UK, poly bottles are recycled in a closed-loop, meaning that the bottle you put in the recycling bin can be made into a new plastic bottle.
+The labels are then washed off during the process and sent with other non-recyclable items for EFW (Energy From Waste).

 If you want to learn more about our product packaging and recyclability, please click here to see our recyclability chart.